ChildsplayOSU/bogl-docs/tutorials/boards.md

 Below is the code for a 1 by 2 board that holds Bool values.
 {% highlight haskell %}
-type Board = Array(1, 1) of Bool -- Board definition
+type Board = Array(1, 2) of Bool -- Board definition

 -- Board state
 boardState : Board
 boardState!(1,1) = True  -- Board equation defining the value for position (1, 1)
 boardState!(1,2) = False -- Board equation defining the value for position (1, 2)
+{% endhighlight %}

+There is no limit to the amount of board equations you can write.
+You can even create board equations that reference the same position.
+These board equations will overwrite the value for the position that was defined by an earlier equation.

+{% highlight haskell %}
+type Board = Array(1, 2) of Bool -- Board definition

+-- Board state
+boardState : Board
+boardState!(1,1) = True  -- Define the value for position (1, 1)
+boardState!(1,2) = False -- Define the value for position (1, 2)
+boardState!(1,1) = False -- Overwrite the value given for position (1, 1)
 {% endhighlight %}

 ### Generalizing a Board Equation